When it comes to eCommerce marketing, nothing beats the power of eCommerce Google Ads (Formally known as AdWords

 Step #2: Define Your Google Campaign Audiences

 The next step in creating your first Google campaign is defining your audiences.
 You may think that this is only important for brick-and-mortar stores, but this is a common misconception.
 Creating ultra-specific campaigns targeting specific audiences by location can help you tailor messaging and products.

 When selecting your targeting options, you will first set your geographic locations and languages.
-Click on ‘Location options’ to open up your options, like below:
+Click on ‘Location options’ to open up your options.

 Next, it’s time to define your audiences.
 These are groups of potential shoppers, as estimated by Google, in the locations you have set, who share similar intents, interests, and demographics.